Crock Pot Chicken Teriyaki ~ Super easy slow cooker teriyaki chicken recipe served over rice! Throw it in your Crock Pot and Dinner is done!

 - Serve over rice.

-Recipe Notes*I also have made this in my Instant Pot.
 Place chicken on the bottom of Instant Pot.
 Pour teriyaki sauce over the chicken.
 Cook on meat setting for 10 minutes.
 Remove chicken, shred.
 While you are shredding chicken add cornstarch to teriyaki sauce in Instant Pot.
 Turn on Saute and whisk until thickened.
 Place chicken back in the Instant Pot and serve over rice.